Co-occurring Conditions Last Updated June 15, 2026 20 min read

 Why Autistic Anxiety Gets Misdiagnosed

-The misdiagnosis pipeline for autistic adults with anxiety typically goes like this: you present to a GP or mental health professional with anxiety symptoms.
+The misdiagnosis pipeline usually goes like this: you present to a GP or mental health professional with anxiety symptoms.
 You describe social avoidance, difficulty with uncertainty, sensory triggers, and rigid routines.
-Without autism in the picture, these symptoms map plausibly onto generalised anxiety disorder, social anxiety disorder, or OCD.
+Without autism in the picture, these map plausibly onto generalised anxiety disorder, social anxiety disorder, or OCD.
 You receive the diagnosis, the corresponding treatment, and partial benefit at best.

 Autism and GAD.
 Generalised anxiety disorder and autism share surface features — worry, difficulty tolerating uncertainty, avoidance — but the underlying mechanisms differ.
 GAD is primarily driven by the cognitive habit of worry as a way of managing perceived threat; autistic anxiety is more directly linked to genuine uncertainty and sensory demand.
 Standard GAD treatment targets the cognitive habit; autistic anxiety treatment needs to address the underlying uncertainty and sensory load.